iepebouw/Data1/pages/Assignment-3.md

 percentage = 100 - (len(airbnb) / total_amsterdam * 100) #divide total availability of the listings list by the total availiability of BBGA*100%
 print(percentage,"% is not always rented out but also used as normal housing") # This is the amount not on the airbnb site but registered as airbnb, this means people also live there
 ```
+71.01579511284692 % is not always rented out but also used as normal housing

 ### How many hotel rooms should be built if Amsterdam wants to accommodate the same number of tourists?

 According to [Airbtics](https://airbtics.com/airbnb-occupancy-rates-by-city/) is on average 37% of all airbnbs occupied, which means we can use 63% of the listings.csv file.